Zero-Lag MACD as a Confirmation Indicator

 3. Divergence

-Since we are not reversal or divergence traders, we ONLY use MACD indicators as trend identifiers by taking signals when the signal line crosses the “zero line”…thus, we call this type of indicator a “zero line cross” indicator.
+Since we are not reversal or divergence traders, we ONLY use MACD indicators as a trend identifier by taking signals when the signal line crosses the “zero line”.

 Resources